thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 		<td>
       <b>Members' Rate for Booking of BBQ Pavilions</b> <br>
       <br>
-			Bookings for BBQ Pavilions must be made in July <br> for use/stay from 1 Aug - 31 Oct '21. <br>
+			Bookings for BBQ Pavilions must be made in <br>July
+			for use/stay from 1 Aug - 31 Oct '21. <br>
       <br>
       Email respectively for more information or <br>